 - Physical abuse (non-accidental injury): Intentionally causing a child physical harm.
 Physical abuse is identified by examining the child.

 - Emotional abuse: Repeated blaming, shouting or verbally rejecting a child.
 This is often subtle and difficult to prove.

-- Sexual abuse: Using a child for personal sexual gratification, e.g. fondling, voyeurism and exhibitionism, child pornography, masturbation or intercourse (vaginal, anal or oral penetration).
+- Sexual abuse: Using a child sexually, e.g. fondling, voyeurism and exhibitionism, child pornography, masturbation or intercourse (vaginal, anal or oral penetration).
 The recognition of sexual abuse is often dependent on what the child says as sexual abuse often leaves no physical signs.

-- Failure to thrive: Due to willful neglect and withholding food and care.
+- Failure to thrive: Due to wilful neglect and withholding food and care.
 Lack of love can also result in poor growth.

 - Intentional overdosage or poisoning: purposely giving a child excess medication or a known poison.

 - Medical neglect: The child is intentionally not taken for treatment when obviously ill.

 - Safety neglect: Not keeping the child away from dangerous situations.

 The most important step in making the correct diagnosis is to consider abuse.
 Abuse should always be thought of if any of the following occur:

 - If the story does not explain the nature or degree of the injury